nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: None

     2. Test case: `sadd n/Ah Kim Chicken Rice a/311, Clementi Ave 2, #02-25 t/chickenRice t/opensDaily`<br>
-       Expected: A new stall is added to the list.
+       Expected: A new stall is added to the list with tags `chickenrice` and `opensdaily` as tags are saved in lowercase.
 Details of the newly added stall shown in the status message.
 GUI updates to show the newly added stall and its details.

     3. Test case: `sadd n/Ah Kim Chicken Rice`<br>
        Expected: No stall is added.
 Error details shown in the status message.
 GUI does not update.